JHU-PL-Lab/www-fpse/assignments/mini-project.md

   3. Commented module type declarations which will provide you with an initial specification to code to
     - You can obviously change this later and don't need every single detail filled out
     - But, do include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.
+  4. Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.
-  4. Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.
+  5. Make sure you have installed and verified any extra libraries will in fact work on your computer setup, by running their tutorial examples.
-  5. You may also include any sketches or other information which will make it easier to understand your mini-project.
+  6. You may also include any other information which will make it easier to understand your mini-project.
 * The final submission will in addition include
   0. All of the code of course!
   1. It should include a dune file which successfuly builds your project